 The result:

-This is what I end up with.
+This is what I ended up with.

-If you are going to install an I/O board and/or use the GPIO ribbon extension, you need to cut these “plastic towers” as well:
+If you are going to install an I/O board and/or use the GPIO ribbon extension, you will need to cut these “plastic towers” as well:

 Before and…